Chart Color Schemes

 West Beach has seen population growth performance typically on par with national averages when looking at short and medium term trends

-West Beach's population was approximately 5,447 as of November 2025.
-This figure represents an increase of 272 people, a 5.3% rise from the 2021 Census which reported a population of 5,175.
-The change is inferred from the estimated resident population of 5,438 in June 2024 and an additional 26 validated new addresses since the Census date.
-This results in a population density ratio of 1,207 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-West Beach's growth rate of 5.3% since the census is within 1.8 percentage points of the state's 7.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 82.1% of overall population gains during recent periods, driving primary population growth in the area.
+West Beach's population was around 5,447 as of November 2025.
+This reflected an increase of 272 people since the 2021 Census, which reported a population of 5,175.
+The change was inferred from the estimated resident population of 5,438 in June 2024 and an additional 26 validated new addresses since the Census date.
+This resulted in a density ratio of 1,207 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+West Beach's growth rate of 5.3% since the Census positioned it within 1.8 percentage points of the state's growth rate of 7.1%.
+The population growth was primarily driven by overseas migration, contributing approximately 82.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, West Beach is expected to increase by just below the median of statistical areas across the nation, with an expected population increase of 564 persons to 2041 based on the latest population numbers, reflecting a total increase of 10.2% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category were used, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, West Beach was expected to increase by 564 persons to 2041, reflecting an increase of 10.2% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population